Tag Archives: patrick stewart

 A government-type operation is turning mutant children into killing machines.
 From this, Logan emerges as a mentor to a mutant girl with two claws instead of three.
 Marvel’s superhero movies are developing into a very supernatural human side, which is good to see.

-Check out the Super Bowl Ad.
+Check out the Super Bowl Ad if you can find it.
 I love the song.

 I love Paul Stewart’s line, “She’s eleven, and I am fucking ninety.”